Nonprofit board members engaged in a professional training session around a conference table

 Getting Started with Board Training

 If your board has not participated in formal governance training — or if training has been limited to orientation packets and the occasional conference session — you are not alone.
-The data is clear that the majority of nonprofit boards operate without structured development.
+The majority of nonprofit boards operate without structured development.

 The question is not whether your board needs training.
-The research from BoardSource, Stanford, and McKinsey makes the answer to that question unambiguous.
-The question is what kind of training will move your board from where it is now to where it needs to be.
+The research from BoardSource, Stanford, and McKinsey makes the answer unambiguous.
+The question is what kind of training will move your board from where it is to where it needs to be.

-Giddings Consulting has spent three decades working with nonprofit boards across sectors — from community-based organizations to regional institutions.
+Giddings Consulting has spent more than 30 years working with nonprofit boards across sectors — from community-based organizations to regional institutions.
 We bring a practitioner's understanding of what actually works in board development, grounded in equity-centered methodology and a deep commitment to the communities our clients serve.

 If you are considering board training for your organization, we would welcome the conversation.